xrstf/github_exporter/README.md

 ## Operation

-The goal of this particular exporter is to provide metrics for **all** pull requests and issues within a given set of repositories.
-At the same time, **open** issues/PRs should be refreshed much more often and quickly than older data.
+The goal of this particular exporter is to provide metrics for **all** pull requests, issues and milestones (collectively called "items") from here on) within a given set of repositories.
+At the same time, **open** items should be refreshed much more often and quickly than older data.

-To achieve this, the exporter upon startup scans all repositories for all PRs/issues.
+To achieve this, the exporter upon startup scans all repositories for all items.
 After this is complete, it will

-* fetch the most recently updated 100 PRs/issues (to detect new elements and elements whose status has changed),
+* fetch the most recently updated 100 items (to detect new elements and elements whose status has changed),
-* re-fetch all open PRs/issues frequently (every 5 minutes by default) and
+* re-fetch all open items frequently (every 5 minutes by default) and
-* re-fetch **all** PRs/issues every 12 hours by default.
+* re-fetch **all** items every 12 hours by default.

 While the scheduling for the re-fetches happens concurrently in multiple go routines, the fetching itself is done sequentially to avoid triggering GitHub's anti-abuse system.

-Fetching open PRs/issues has higher priority, so that even large amounts of old PRs/issues cannot interfere with the freshness of open PRs/issues.
+Fetching open items has higher priority, so that even large amounts of old items cannot interfere with the freshness of open items.

-It is possible to limit the initial scan (using `-pr-depth` and `-issue-depth`), so that for very large repositories not all items are fetched.
-But this only limits the initial scan, over time the exporter will learn about new PRs/issues and not forget the old ones (and since it always keeps all PRs/issues up-to-date, the number of items fetched will slooooowly over time grow).
+It is possible to limit the initial scan (using `-pr-depth`, `-issue-depth` and `-milestone-depth`), so that for very large repositories not all items are fetched.
+But this only limits the initial scan, over time the exporter will learn about new items and not forget the old ones (and since it always keeps all items up-to-date, the number of items fetched will slooooowly over time grow).

 Jobs are always removed from the queue, even if they failed.
 The exporter relies on the goroutines to re-schedule them later anyway, and this prevents flooding GitHub when the